Xzore19/QEMI/README.md

 # QEMI: A Quantum Software Stacks Testing Framework via Equivalence Module Inputs

-QEMI is a framework to automatically test the quantum software stacks with Equivalence Modulo Inputs (EMI).
+QEMI is a framework to automatically test the quantum software stacks (QSSes) with Equivalence Modulo Inputs (EMI).

 ## ✨ Supported Backends